Winnipeg Jets acquire veteran forward Paul Stastny from St. Louis Blues

 Share via Email

+WINNIPEG — The Winnipeg Jets made two moves Monday prior to the NHL trade deadline.

-WINNIPEG — The Winnipeg Jets acquired forward Paul Stastny from the St. Louis Blues on Monday for forward Erik Foley and two draft picks.
+Winnipeg acquired forward Paul Stastny from the St. Louis Blues for forward Erik Foley and two draft picks.
+Then the Jets landed defenceman Joe Morrow from the Montreal Canadiens for a 2018 fourth-round draft pick.

-Winnipeg also sent a 2018 first-round pick and conditional fourth-round 2020 selection to the Blues.
+Winnipeg sent a 2018 first-round pick and conditional fourth-round 2020 selection to the Blues.

 Stastny, 32, had 12 goals and 28 assists in 63 games this season with St. Louis.
 He's the son of Hockey Hall of Famer Peter Stastny.